Dash-Industry-Forum/codem-isoboxer/README.md

 types and provides mostly a raw interface.
 Some frequently used attributes are parsed to easier-to-use types, such as the major brand and list of compatible brands in the `ftyp` box.

+Another way to use the software is to only retrieve the boxes you are interested in.
+This way you don't have to traverse the box structure yourself:

+    var parsedFile = ISOBoxer.create(arrayBuffer);  // Parse the file
+    var ftyp       = parsedFile.fetch('ftyp');      // Fetch the first box with the specified type (`ftyp`) var mdats      = parsedFile.fetchAll('mdat');   // Fetch all the boxes with the specified type (`mdat`)

+Traversal of the box structure is always depth first.

 ### NodeJS

 Does it work in NodeJS?
 Well, it's mostly meant to be run in a web browser, but since Node supports most features it shouldn't be